-As we reach our company’s 10th Anniversary we are delighted to announce our 2020 programme, Love Games, an inspiring evening of five different works with music reaching from classical to electronic partially performed live.
+Our new programme, Love Games, is an inspiring evening of five different works with music reaching from classical to electronic partially performed live.

-New English Ballet Theatre is especially excited to announce that they will be performing in The Royal Ballet’s Next Generation Festival (previously named the Young Talent Festival).
+We were especially excited about having been invited to perform in The Royal Ballet’s Next Generation Festival (previously named the Young Talent Festival).

 About the show:

 Life is a relationship game.
 Sometimes there are many other players, sometimes only one, and sometimes you’re on your own.
 Daniela Cardim’s Vertex, premiered by NEBT in 2016 to critical acclaim, is a spirited, dynamic response to Camargo Guarnieri’s music and the mesmerising drawings of Ann Christopher RA.